 top of page

-HERstory: Hermanas Unidas Founding
+HERstory: Hermanas Unidas' Founding

+In the Fall of 1994, five young women: Zuleyka Heredia, Ricki Robles, Amelia Schustz, Erica Solorzano, and Bernadette Vargas decided to establish a new Latinx support group at the University of California, Berkeley.
 This organization was created to give the Latinx community on campus an opportunity to find a home away from home while providing academic and community resources and a family networking system through a basis of three pillars: academics, community service & collegiate and social networking.

-Since then, Hermanas Unidas has become a non-profit incorporation that has expanded into 18
+Since then, Hermanas Unidas has become a non-profit incorporation that has expanded into 18 chapters over California campuses, including the University of California, Davis.

 side_panel.png

-The fourteen Founding Mothers of Hermanas Unidas de UC Davis:
+We thank all of the fourteen Founding Mothers of Hermanas Unidas de UC Davis:

 Ruth Vizcaya, Karen Soto, Kimberly Moreno, Francina Osejo, Jennifer Zermeno, Kristy Ayala, Tanya Anaya, Monique Palacios, Angela Muñoz, Melissa Castillo, Melissa Vega, Darlene Ruiz, Carla Rodriguez and Lili Bonilla.